 VACANCY RATE ANALYSIS: (Employers were requested to provide information about the frequency and timing of vacancy occurrences {i.e., seasonal vacancies; do the vacancies always follow an event; etc.} and to identify trends that may affect recruitment/retention efforts).

-Health regions have reported a total of nine full time vacancies in the province.
+Health regions have reported a total of five full time vacancies in the province.
+The Saskatoon Health Region is currently recruiting to their vacancies.